 Dr Mary O'Keefe. a University of Limerick Health Research Institute researcher based in the Clinical Therapies department has been awarded a prestigious global fellowship to further her research into lower back pain.

-Physiotherapy researcher Dr Mary O’Keeffe is the first UL graduate to receive the Marie Skłodowska-Curie Global Fellowship from the European Commission.
+Physiotherapy researcher Dr Mary O’Keeffe is the first UL graduate to receive the Marie Skłodowska-Curie Global Fellowship from the European Commission under Horizon 2020 and one of only 6 Irish researchers awarded a Global Fellowhsip this year.
 The award will enable Dr O’Keeffe to attend the George Institute for Global Health at University of Sydney, Australia, one of the top ten research institutions in the world for scientific impact.
 There, she will be hosted for two years by Professor Chris Maher who is the world leader in lower-back-pain research.

 "I absolutely love research and think it has great potential to have a positive impact on the economy, health system and most importantly the patients and public all over the world," Dr O'Keeffe commented.